-The Federal Republic of Germany has maintained uninterrupted diplomatic relations with Benin since 1960, with the focus on development cooperation.
+The Federal Republic of Germany has maintained uninterrupted diplomatic relations with Benin since 1962, with the focus being on development cooperation.

-Bilateral cooperation is carried out along the development axes of the National Development Plan adopted in 2018.
-The focus is on decentralisation and local development; drinking water, water management, sanitation and solid waste management; and food security and agriculture.
+Bilateral cooperation is carried out in line with the National Development Plan adopted in 2018.
+The three top priorities are decentralisation and local development; drinking water, water management, sanitation and solid waste management; and food security and agriculture.
 Agricultural development is of great importance in reducing poverty.
-In the field of food security, German experts are advising the Beninese Government on the implementation of the national agricultural strategy.
-In tandem, the value-added chains of agricultural products (cotton, shea, cashew nuts, rice, etc.) are being supported in rural areas across Benin.
+German experts are advising the Government on the implementation of the national agricultural strategy, with the aim of supporting food security.
+In tandem, the value-added chains of agricultural products (cotton, shea, cashew nuts, rice, etc.) are being supported throughout Benin.

 Germany’s private sector has a majority holding in the local company CIMBENIN through a Norwegian subsidiary of HeidelbergCement.
 DHL has also been operating there since 1984.